 Continuing education is the vehicle needed to help students learn those skills.
 People looking for work can turn to these continuing ed programs to reskill or upskill for jobs in high-demand sectors.

 For example, the skilled trades sector in Canada has seen a decline in the number of qualified workers to fill open positions.
-By examining this void, institutions can work with organizations in the skilled trades industries to build out the courses needed to qualify talent, filling open positions and starting careers for new employees.
+By examining this void, institutions can work with organisations in the skilled trades industries to build out the courses needed to qualify talent, fill open positions and start careers for new employees.

-In this post, we’ll share how HACC, central Pennsylvania’s community college, used its continuing education efforts to meet workforce development needs in their community.
+In this post, we’ll share how HACC, Central Pennsylvania’s community college, used its continuing education efforts to meet workforce development needs in its community.

 Zeroing in on the Right Workforce Development Programs